 One of the problems black can have in this opening is the dark-squared bishop, which can end up hitting against its own pawn chain.
 However, this is not always the case and there are many positions where this is black’s key piece.
 This situation arises when white decides to keep the center open and not advance his d pawn to d5.
 Here, black’s plans change completely.

-This is a typical King’s Indian set-up; black has already placed his b8 knight to c5 and will follow up with Qb6, a4 and so on or place the second knight on e5 and play for the weakness of the square d3.
+This is a typical King’s Indian set-up; black has already placed his b8 knight to c5 and will follow up with Qb6, a4, and so on, or place the second knight on e5 and play for the weakness of the square d3.

 Depending on how white will finish his development, black can use an alternative idea – bring the c5 knight to b4 via a6 and the one on f6 to c5 via d7.
-Black has a weakness on d6 that white will try to make use of, but the defensive play is not something to be considered in this type of positions; the key is to look for active ideas and counterplay at all moments.
+Black has a weakness on d6 that white will try to make use of, but the defensive play is not something to be considered in this type of position; the key is to look for active ideas and counterplay at all moments.

-In this article, we are going to focus on black’s idea of playing for the weakness of the dark squares and the typical ideas that one has to be aware of in this type of positions.
+In this article, we are going to focus on black’s idea of playing for the weakness of the dark squares and the typical ideas that one has to be aware of in this type of position.